flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/atc-tcas.md

 The XPDR automatically responds to requests:

-- From the ATC, to ensure effective air traffic surveillance
+- From the ATC, to ensure effective air traffic surveillance.
 - From other aircraft that have a TCAS, to ensure that traffic alerts are triggered.

 The XPDR is capable of elementary surveillance (ELS) and enhanced surveillance (EHS).
 It transmits the following data to the ATC center:

-‐ The aircraft 24 bit address, the aircraft altitude, the flight number, the RA report ‐ The indicated airspeed, the Mach number, and the barometric vertical speed that are all supplied by the ADRs ‐ The magnetic heading, the roll angle, the ground speed, the track angle, the track angle rate, and the inertial vertical speed, that are all supplied by the IRs
+- Supplied by the ADRs:
+    - The aircraft 24 bit address
+    - The aircraft altitude
+    - The flight number
+    - The RA report
+    - The indicated airspeed
+    - The Mach number
+    - The barometric vertical speed
+- Supplied by the IRs:
+    - The magnetic heading
+    - The roll angle
+    - The ground speed
+    - The track angle
+    - The track angle rate
+    - The inertial vertical speed
-‐ The selected altitude and barometric reference settings supplied by the FCUs.
+- The selected altitude and barometric reference settings supplied by the FCUs.

 ## Usage